-Graduation is a time for you and your family to celebrate your accomplishments, and to think about the future.
-As you plan for life after college, I want you to know about some important changes that will help ensure that you have access to affordable, quality health care.
-I know you might not spend too much time worrying about getting sick or having an accident, but chances are you or somebody close to you has had to seek medical care because of a health emergency or to treat a chronic condition.
-And thanks to the health care law - the Affordable Care Act - you can be confident that you will have health insurance when you need it most.
+As you return to campus this semester, I want to take a moment to make sure you know about some important new changes that will help ensure you have access to affordable, quality health care.
+I know you might not spend too much time worrying about getting sick or having an accident, but chances are you or a friend have had to seek medical care because of a health emergency or to treat a chronic condition.
+Thanks to the health care law-the Affordable Care Act-you can be confident that you will have health insurance when you need it most.

 Under the new law, you can remain on your parents' health insurance plan until you turn 26 or find a job that offers insurance.
-So graduating from college will not mean losing your health insurance.
+Graduating from college will not mean losing your health insurance.

-The new law also makes it illegal for new health insurance plans to charge you a deductible or other fees for important preventive services.
+The new law makes it illegal for new health insurance plans to charge you a deductible or other fees for important preventive services.
 This means services like flu shots, nutrition counseling, and help quitting smoking will be covered by insurance plans with no additional charge.

-And the Affordable Care Act also ends some of the worst insurance company abuses.
-Insurers are prohibited from imposing lifetime limits on care, and it is illegal for insurance companies to rescind your coverage when you get sick, just because of a mistake on your application.
+The Affordable Care Act also ends some of the worst insurance company abuses.
+This year, insurers will be prohibited from imposing lifetime limits on care, and it will be illegal for insurance companies to rescind your coverage when you get sick, just because of a mistake on your application.